EranGrin/vue-web-component-wrapper/README.md

 ```
 </details>

+## Web Component without Shadow DOM
+If you want to create a web component without shadow DOM, you can set the `disableShadowDOM` option to `true` in the `createWebComponent` function.
+This will create a web component without shadow DOM encapsulation.
+This feature uses a patch to the Vue source code, which could lead to some issues with future versions of Vue.
+If you encounter any issues, please report them in the issues section of this repository.

 ## Tips
 - **Testing Production Build**: the easiest way to test your production build is to run a local server in the `dist` folder.
 I use [valet](https://laravel.com/docs/10.x/valet) for this, but any local server should work.
 ## Future Plans

 1. **TypeScript Support**: Adding proper strict types.
+2. **Vuetify Example**: Adding an example usage with Vuetify.

 ## Contributing